Depanelizer module

 Depanelizer milling program setup Bruce

 The Milling program setup dialog box specifies the transformation of coordinates from the workpiece coordinate system to the coordinate system of the milling machine.
-These include machine specific coordinate parameters, placement of the workpiece within the machine space, registrations holes (if applicable), z-axis parameters, and additional machine parameters.
+These include machine specific coordinate parameters, placement of the workpiece within the machine space, registration holes (if applicable), z-axis parameters, and additional machine parameters.

 Milling program setup dialog box